astroman5000/camunda-animalpictures/README.md

 Requirements
 - Java JDK 21
 - PostgreSQL database server
+- Add the zeebe.client.cloud.region settings values to the application.settings file.
+These were removed due to public repostory.

 ### Import Classes
 - AnimalpictureApplication -  a SpringBootApplication app and is the main entry point to run the application